 - A diagnosis of COPD should be considered in patients over the age of 35 who have a risk factor (generally smoking) and who present with one or more of the following symptoms:

-- Patients in whom a diagnosis of COPD is considered should also be asked about the presence of the following factors: weight loss, effort intolerance, waking at night, ankle swelling, fatigue.
+- Patients in whom a diagnosis of COPD is considered should also be asked about the presence of the following factors: weight loss, effort intolerance, waking at night breathless, ankle swelling, fatigue.
+Also ask about chest pain and haemoptysis which are unusual symptoms in COPD and should prompt consideration of an alternative diagnosis.

 The Medical Research Council (MRC) dyspnoea scale should be used to grade the level of breathlessness: